profesorfalken/payzen-js/README.md

     }
 ```

-This will call and endpoint called credential.php.
+In this case, this will call and endpoint called _credential.php_.
 This call will be:

 * Made by POST
 * With a content-type: application/json;charset=UTF-8